LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 *Released*: TBD
 - Issue 52556: Add data-fieldkey attribute to grid header elements and input elements (part 2)
   - FileInput: drop the "-fileUpload" suffix from inputId
+  - EntityParentType model not to use capitalizeFirstChar() in generateFieldKey()
   - EntityParentType model to set fieldKeyPath in generateColumn()

 ### version 6.45.0